JardaniWorld/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-This script executes to create a file with a pointer and also updates this value
+This script executes to swap the values of two integers